 For 50 Reais BRL$ you can also get a train from the LUZ Station directly to Paranapiacaba.

-If you wanna know more about this beautiful village, there is a very nice article at this website: Atlas Obscura, enjoy it!
+If you want to know more about this beautiful village, there is a very nice article at this website: Atlas Obscura, enjoy it!